alvyn-ly/DoTLeaflet/README.md

  - This is called when Google Search Bar’s geocoder returns a result depending on what is typed into the Search Bar.
 It provides the Longitude, Latitude, Address, Address Components, and Shop Number.
  - A Longitude, Latitude, Address,Address Components, and Shop Number will be passed into the function, in that order.

 ## 5. To-Do List and Comments

 Map To-do List

 - Driving Route overlay.
 Point A to Point B where existing.
 RESOURCE FOUND, WAITING ON FULL IMPLEMENTATION
-- Different Project Layers (Ask Paolo or Robert)

------------ NEW PROJECT TASKS -----------

-- Find a fix for the esri special layers.

 Credit is given where credit is due, I take no credit for the base resources this toolkit makes use of.